aws/aws-cdk/packages/@aws-cdk/aws-config/README.md

 });

 // Restrict to a specific tag
-customRule.addTagScope('Cost Center', 'MyApp');
+customRule.scopeToTag('Cost Center', 'MyApp');
 ```

-Only one type of scope restriction can be added to a rule (the last call to `addXxx()` sets the scope).
+Only one type of scope restriction can be added to a rule (the last call to `scopeToXxx()` sets the scope).

 #### Events
 To define Amazon CloudWatch event rules, use the `onComplianceChange()` or `onReEvaluationStatus()` methods: